 A Fast Recovery Diode (FRD) is a diode with PN junction that can switch between on and off mode for an extremely short time.
 In these diodes, which include Ultra Fast Recovery Diodes and Fast Recovery Epitaxial Diodes (FRED), there is a correlation between the drop in forward voltage, reverse voltage and time.
 The various Fast Recovery Diodes differ in this correlation (di/dt).

 Due to the faster switching between the forward and reverse voltage range, which is expressed in the on and off switching behaviour and is called the reverse recovery time, the reverse current and the power dissipation of the FRD diode are reduced.
 Fast recovery diodes are relatively robust PN diodes, which are used as power diodes in switching power supplies, for example.
-Their off-delay times are a few hundred nanoseconds, in the case of ultra fast recovery diodes even about 10 ns.
-FRD diodes can be used up to over 1,000 volts and switch currents of several hundred amperes.

 A Schottky diode (hot-carrier diode) is a special diode that does not have a p-n junction (semiconductor-semiconductor junction), but a (blocking) metal-semiconductor junction.
 The interface between metal and semiconductor is called Schottky contact or Schottky barrier (due to potential barrier).